Histories (Herodotus): Use of sources and sense of authority

-It is clear from the beginning of Book 1 of the Histories that Herodotus utilizes (or at least claims to utilize) various sources in his narrative.
+It is clear from the beginning of Book 1 of the Histories that Herodotus uses (or at least claims to use) various sources in his narrative.
 K. H. Waters relates that "Herodotos did not work from a purely Hellenic standpoint; he was accused by the patriotic but somewhat imperceptive Plutarch of being philobarbaros, a pro-barbarian or pro-foreigner."

 Herodotus at times relates various accounts of the same story.
 For example, in Book 1 he mentions both the Phoenician and the Persian accounts of Io.
 However, Herodotus at times arbitrates between varying accounts: "I am not going to say that these events happened one way or the other.
 Rather, I will point out the man who I know for a fact began the wrong-doing against the Greeks."
 Again, later, Herodotus claims himself as an authority: "I know this is how it happened because I heard it from the Delphians myself."

 Throughout his work, Herodotus attempts to explain the actions of people.
 Speaking about Solon the Athenian, Herodotus states "[Solon] sailed away on the pretext of seeing the world, but it was really so that he could not be compelled to repeal any of the laws he had laid down."
 Again, in the story about Croesus and his son's death, when speaking of Adrastus (the man who accidentally killed Croesus' son), Herodotus states: "Adrastus ... believing himself to be the most ill-fated man he had ever known, cut his own throat over the grave."